metagenlab/zhodiag/README.md

 * fastqc: output of qc control step.
 * fastp: output of trimming step, including cleaned-reads fastq files and log files.
 * minimap2: output of all mapping steps.
-Subdirectories include "host", containing fastq files after removing human-mapping reads; as well as kingdom subdirectories with mapping output to them.
-All mapping steps include flagstat log files, bam files.
-Kingdom-mapping steps include paf files.
+The "host" subdirectory contains output files after removing human-mapping reads.
+The rest of the folder contains output of mapping to reference fasta.
+All mapping steps include flagstat log files and bam files.
+Reference-mapping step include paf files.
 * kraken2: output of kraken2 classification, including output and report files.
 * mash: output of classification with mash.
 * plots_and_tables: including summary tables derived from kraken2 (conf subfolders) and minimap2 (mapq/cov subfolders), as well as relevant result plots.